 Each strategy has a varying degree of asset protection.
 Umbrella coverage protects your valuable savings and investment assets.
 Life insurance and annuities can provide protection for life.
 Funds that stay in retirement accounts enjoy a high degree of protection, but less so after being distributed.
 And 529s protect educational savings from risks and lawsuits, which ensures greater enrichment and long-term success for your family.

-Brad Wiewel is the founder and owner of Texas Trust Law, powered by The Wiewel Law Firm which offers services in the areas of estate planning, probate, asset protection planning and elder law.
-Board-certified in estate planning and probate law by the Texas Board of Legal Specialization, Brad is an AV Rated attorney, which is the highest distinction for practicing attorneys in the legal world.
+Brad Wiewel is the founder and owner of The Wiewel Law Firm, which offers services in the areas of estate planning, probate and asset protection planning.
+He is board-certified in estate planning and probate law by the Texas Board of Legal Specialization.